otrv4/otrv4/architecture-decisions/005-brace-keys.md

 2. When you receive a data message that advertises a new ECDH public key from the other party.

-The state variable `since_last_dh` exists to keep track of the last time a DH key was generated.
-It is increased every time a DH ratchet happens and set to zero when the DH keys are generated.
+The state variable `i` exists to keep track of the last time a DH key was generated.
+It is increased every time a DH ratchet happens.

-If `since_last_dh ==  3`
+If `i %  3 == 0`

   * Compute the new brace key from a DH computation e.g.
     `brace_key_i = KDF(usage_third_brace_key || DH(our_DH.secret, their_DH.public), 32)`.